 Meet the Team

-Sharon Carroll Director, Executive Search & ServicesSharon joined the Talent Acquisition Team in January of 2019 after a long tenure recruiting and sourcing in the Management Consulting Industry.
-At Stanford, she started creating programs to attract diverse talent specifically focused on research positions, which included creating a New Grad Campus Program to fill the needs of entry-level research positions across the school.
-She transitioned to managing the Read More Recruiting Services team for the School of Medicine, which focuses on attracting and assessing top talent in Research, Finance, Human Resources and Administration.
-Currently she is managing the Executive Search Services offering for the School of Medicine and expanding reach to the University.
-She collaborates with Deans, Chairs and Department Leaders to fill executive level positions.
+Sharon Carroll Director, Executive Search & ServicesSharon joined the Talent Acquisition Team in January of 2018 after a long tenure recruiting and sourcing in the Management Consulting Industry.
+At Stanford School of Medicine, she started creating programs to attract diverse talent specifically focused on research positions, which included creating a New Grad Campus Program to fill the needs of entry-level research positions across the school.
+She transitioned to managing the Recruiting Services team for the School of Medicine, which focuses on attracting and assessing top talent in Research, Finance, Human Resources, and Administration.
+Currently, Sharon is managing the Executive Search & Services offering for the School of Medicine and expanding her reach to the University.
+She collaborates with Deans, Chairs, and Department Leaders to fill executive-level positions.

 Lynette Yancey Senior Executive Search PartnerLynette joined the Talent Acquisition Team in August of 2021.
-Prior to joining Stanford, Lynette was CEO and Managing Principal of a boutique recruiting firm focusing on Executive level recruiting in Management Consulting, BioTech, Pharmaceutical and Healthcare industries for notable clients such as Deloitte, Booz Allen Hamilton, Amgen and Novo Nordisk.
-Lynette is passionate about the candidate experience, Read More diversity and stands by her motto “look beyond the resume” to find great candidates.
-Lynette holds a Bachelor of Science degree in Computer Science, is a member of the Society for Human Resource Management (SHRM) and is a Certified Recruiting Specialist (CRS).
+Prior to joining Stanford School of Medicine, she was the CEO and Managing Principal of a boutique recruiting firm focusing on executive-level recruiting in Management Consulting, BioTech, Pharmaceutical, and Healthcare industries for notable clients such as Deloitte, Booz Allen Hamilton, Amgen, and Novo Nordisk.
+Lynette is passionate about the candidate experience, and diversity and stands by her motto “look beyond the resume” to find great candidates.
+Lynette holds a Bachelor of Science degree in Computer Science, is a member of the Society for Human Resource Management (SHRM), and is a Certified Recruiting Specialist (CRS).

 Steve Ebeling Senior Executive Search PartnerSteve joined the Talent Acquisition Team in January of 2022.
-He brings more than 25 years of experience in recruiting and sourcing, with a strong background within management consulting.
-Prior to joining Stanford, Steve spent nine years at Huron Consulting Group where he filled executive level roles for its Higher Education, Life Sciences, and Healthcare practices.
-Read More At Huron, he held a leadership role in training recruiters, as well as developing and implementing diversity recruiting initiatives.
+He brings more than 25 years of experience in recruiting and sourcing, with a strong background in management consulting.
+Prior to joining Stanford School of Medicine, Steve spent nine years at Huron Consulting Group where he filled executive-level roles for its Higher Education, Life Sciences, and Healthcare practices.
+At Huron, he held a leadership role in training recruiters, as well as developing and implementing diversity recruiting initiatives.
 Other experience includes talent acquisition roles at Deloitte and KPMG.
 He holds his undergraduate degree in accounting from Indiana University, Bloomington.